ksmith2001/Cardiothoracic-Ratio-Ai-V2/README.md

 # Cardiothoracic-Ratio-Ai-V2
 AI-powered cardiothoracic ratio estimation from chest X-rays using deep learning and computer vision.
+An improvement on the previous model

 # AI-Based Cardiothoracic Ratio Measurement